technicat/resume/README.md

 ## License

 The Gauche scripts are MIT License.
 Feel free to use my résumé JSON file as a template.
-Recruiters, you do not have permission to put these in your database.
+Recruiters, you do not have permission to put these in your [spam database](https://recruiterspam.net/).